bkellerlab/GSD_BAOA_BAOAB/README.md

 <h4>TIP3P bulk water </h4>

-We performed MD Simulations with the software packages OpenMM as well as GROMACS.
+We performed MD Simulations with OpenMM as well as GROMACS.
 The post analysis was carried out with Python3.
 We included Python scripts on how to load the provided results.
 The directory tree is as follows: